Rise

 Neuroplasticity and Neurological Neoteny

-Juvenilized brains exuberate and snooze.
-But snoozing threatens the enrichments that exuberance produces.
+Juvenile brains exuberate and snooze, though snoozing threatens the enrichments that exuberance produces.

 Virtual reality releases solitary dreamers into the collective dream.

-Resolving the proton crisis through oneiric intent—the universe heals itself through its will to live.
+Resolving the proton crisis through oneiric intent, the universe heals itself through its own subjectivity.

-Technology decommissions the specialized adaptations of the adult body, retarding human ontogenetic development.
-The resulting neoteny demonstrates gene-culture coevolution.
-In space this processtechneotenywill deliver a posthuman form anticipated by the religious figure of the cherubic angel, the celestial infant.
+Technology decommissions the specialized adaptations of the adult body.
+The neoteny that results illustrates gene-culture coevolution.
+In outer space the process will deliver a posthuman form that the religious figure of the cherubic angel, or putto, the celestial infant, anticipates.

 "I do not like broccoli.
 And I haven't liked it since I was a little kid and my mother made me eat it.
 And I'm president of the United States, and I'm not going to eat any more broccoli."